Google Business Profile: Local SEO Guide for Beginners

 Did you know Google offers free advertising?
 Seems unreal, right?
 Google Business Profile Manager is free, encompassing local business profiles, a dashboard, and a volunteer-driven support forum.

-However, one needs to optimize their business profile to rank among their competitors higher.
+However, one must optimize one’s business profile to rank higher among competitors.
 Show up at the top of the results and be chosen by more customers.

 In association with Google Maps, Google Business Profile Manager works to form Google’s free local search marketing options, providing branding opportunities to local businesses.